Crowdfunding Market Size and Share

 Crowdfunding Market Analysis by Mordor Intelligence

-The crowdfunding market size is USD 27.93 billion in 2026 and is forecast to reach USD 58.88 billion by 2031, expanding at a 16.08% CAGR through the outlook period.
+The Crowdfunding Market size is projected to be USD 24.06 billion in 2025, USD 27.93 billion in 2026, and reach USD 58.88 billion by 2031, growing at a CAGR of 16.08% from 2026 to 2031.
 This robust trajectory reflects regulatory harmonization in Europe, blockchain-enabled fractional ownership in Asia Pacific, and artificial-intelligence-driven campaign optimization that jointly lift success rates and widen investor participation.
 Asia Pacific retains leadership on the crowdfunding market with its mobile-first culture, dense micro-investment networks, and tokenization-friendly rules, while Africa posts the fastest regional growth as payment-gateway access improves.
 Hybrid structures that embed smart-contract capabilities are steadily eroding the dominance of traditional reward campaigns, and institutional investors are entering the crowdfunding market at scale as secondary-market pathways increase liquidity.
 Cloud-native platforms now underpin most transaction volumes, enabling real-time risk monitoring and cross-border KYC orchestration.

 Key Report Takeaways